 What is the legal gambling age in Kentucky?

 The minimum age to gamble in Kentucky is 18 years for all legal forms of gambling, including lottery and racing bets.

 What sports betting apps are expected to arrive in Kentucky?

-Kentucky sports betting apps that are expected to arrive in late 2023 or early 2024 include DraftKings, FanDuel, BetMGM, and Caesars.
+Kentucky sports betting apps that are expected to arrive in September 2023 include DraftKings, FanDuel, BetMGM, and Caesars.

 Kentucky sports betting is set to get underway in Sept.
 2023.
 Retail sports betting is expected to launch on September 7, 2023 in time for the start of NFL season, while online sports betting should begin September 28.

 Is daily fantasy sports allowed in Kentucky?